Nicotinic acid: Other adverse effects

-High doses of niacin can also cause niacin maculopathy, a thickening of the macula and retina, which leads to blurred vision and blindness.
+High doses of nicotinic acid can also cause niacin maculopathy, a thickening of the macula and retina, which leads to blurred vision and blindness.
 This maculopathy is reversible after niacin intake ceases.
 Niaspan, the slow-release product, has been associated with a reduction in platelet content and a modest increase in prothrombin time.

 Pharmacology

 Pharmacodynamics

 Activating HCA2 has effects other than lowering serum cholesterol and triglyceride concentrations: antioxidative, anti-inflammatory, antithrombotic, improved endothelial function and plaque stability, all of which counter development and progression of atherosclerosis.

-Niacin inhibits cytochrome P450 enzymes CYP2E1, CYP2D6 and CYP3A4.
+Nicotinic acid inhibits cytochrome P450 enzymes CYP2E1, CYP2D6 and CYP3A4.
 Niacin produces a rise in serum unconjugated bilirubin in normal individuals and in those with Gilbert's Syndrome.
 However, in the Gilbert's Syndrome, the rise in bilirubin is higher and clearance is delayed longer than in normal people.
 One test used to aid in diagnosing Gilbert's Syndrome involves intravenous administration of nicotinic acid (niacin) in a dose of 50 mg over a period of 30 seconds.

 Pharmacokinetics

-Both niacin and niacinamide are rapidly absorbed from the stomach and small intestine.
+Both nicotinic acid and nicotinamide are rapidly absorbed from the stomach and small intestine.
 Absorption is facilitated by sodium-dependent diffusion, and at higher intakes, via passive diffusion.
 Unlike some other vitamins, the percent absorbed does not decrease with increasing dose, so that even at amounts of 3-4 grams, absorption is nearly complete.
 With a one gram dose, peak plasma concentrations of 15 to 30 μg/mL are reached within 30 to 60 minutes.
-Approximately 88% of an oral pharmacologic dose is eliminated by the kidneys as unchanged niacin or nicotinuric acid, its primary metabolite.
-The plasma elimination half-life of niacin ranges from 20 to 45 minutes.
+Approximately 88% of an oral pharmacologic dose is eliminated by the kidneys as unchanged nicotinic acid or nicotinuric acid, its primary metabolite.
+The plasma elimination half-life of nicotinic acid ranges from 20 to 45 minutes.

-Niacin and nicotinamide are both converted into the coenzyme NAD.
+Nicotinic acid and nicotinamide are both converted into the coenzyme NAD.
 NAD converts to NADP by phosphorylation in the presence of the enzyme NAD+ kinase.
 High energy requirements (brain) or high turnover rate (gut, skin) organs are usually the most susceptible to their deficiency.
-In the liver, niacinamide is converted to storage nicotinamide adenine dinucleotide (NAD).
-As needed, liver NAD is hydrolyzed to niacinamide and niacin for transport to tissues, there reconverted to NAD to serve as an enzyme cofactor.
-Excess niacin is methylated in the liver to N1-methylnicotinamide (NMN) and excreted in urine as such or as the oxidized metabolite N1-methyl-2-pyridone-5-carboxamide (2-pyridone).
+In the liver, nicotinamide is converted to storage nicotinamide adenine dinucleotide (NAD).
+As needed, liver NAD is hydrolyzed to nicotinamide and nicotinic acid for transport to tissues, there reconverted to NAD to serve as an enzyme cofactor.
+Excess nicotinic acid is methylated in the liver to N1-methylnicotinamide (NMN) and excreted in urine as such or as the oxidized metabolites N1-methyl-2-pyridone-5-carboxamide and N1-Methyl-4-pyridone-3-carboxamide (2PY and 4PY).
 Decreased urinary content of these metabolites is a measure of niacin deficiency.